-Most of the back covers for iPad that are available are made from a hard plastic.
+Most of the back covers for iPad that are available are made from hard plastic.
 These are great as long as you don't actually attach or put the cover on your iPad.
 Why you ask?

 Because those covers are not engineered to be actually on the iPad.
 They are designed and engineered to a theoretical shape.
-The people who make and market these hard plastic shell type covers never take into account the stresses caused by needing to stay attached to your Apple tablet.
+The people who make and market these hard plastic shell-type covers never take into account the stresses caused by needing to stay attached to your Apple tablet.

 The material used lacks the elasticity needed to prevent failing over time.
 When you attach a hard plastic cover to the back of the iPad Pro, the material, on the structural level, goes into tension and compression and there is no "give" to the materials.
 In a very short time, stress fractures occur, usually around the corners.

 Shortly after that, a corner or two will break off.
 The whole point of the cover is to provide protection.
-The poor engineering and materials used undermines that very purpose.
+The poor engineering and materials used undermine that very purpose.
 More cracks will ensue eventually rendering the cover non-functioning and headed for the landfill in which it was always destined.